franciscastro/wpics513-text-chatroulette/README.txt

 ./client

 c.
 You may run multiple instances of the client to connect to the server.
-Just copy the directory containing all the project files into another directory and run the client from there.
+Just copy the directory containing all the project files and executable files into another directory and run the client from there.

 ======================================================================================